 Example 1 - Sending aggregated messages through the send mediator

-In this example, the mediator aggregates the responses coming into the ESB profile, and on completion it sends the aggregated message through the Send mediator.
+In this example, the mediator aggregates the responses coming into the EI, and on completion it sends the aggregated message through the Send mediator.

 Example 2 - Sending aggregated messages with the enclosing element